carlosfar/msft-contributions/Azure Security Center/ARG-Queries/README.md

  | summarize count() by tostring(Threats)
  | order by count_
  ```
- By tweking the previous query to provide different dashboards, we have benn able to set the following dashboard that can now be consumed in a very efficient manner each time I log onto my Azure Portal.
+By tweaking the previous query, we have been able to build different views summarizing threat vectors identified, type of impacted resources, list of recommendations, list of impacted resources, impacted subscriptions by threat vector, impacted resource group by threat vector.

 ![Image of ASCRecom-CustomDashboard](https://github.com/carlosfar/public/blob/master/Azure%20Security%20Center/ARG-Queries/ASCRecommendationsCustomDashboard.png)